I have seen a theme across clients and potential clients with whom I speak.

 My direct reports hit their objectives, but the whole organization is not seeing improvements?

-Gartner Inc (an international HR consultancy) surveyed HR leaders from around the world, and the results are stunning.
-They Found that:
+Gartner Inc (an international HR consultancy) surveyed HR leaders worldwide, and the results are stunning.
+They found that:

 75% of organizations do not have the right Leaders for the future